chikadim/attempt-bank/README.md

 ### Existing Features
 ### Register
 The application welcomes and requests the user to enter few details like their Names, Gender and Age.
 Then this information is stored to the connected google spreadsheet.
-It is saved in the customers worksheet.
+It is saved in the customers' worksheet.
 After registration the user receives an initial credit of $2000.
 ### Deposit
 When a user makes a deposit, the amount deposited is added to the initial deposit.
 The transaction is then updated to the transaction worksheet and displayed to the user.
 It allows up to 2000 as a maximum deposit.